Defence and Security Committee

 - Draft DSCTC Report on Burden Sharing: Refocusing the Debate by Attila MESTERHAZY (Hungary)

-- Draft DSCFC Report on The Role of Special Operations Forces in the Modern Security Environment by Madeleine MOON (United Kingdom)
+- Draft DSCFC Report on NATO Special Operations Forces in the Modern Security Environment by Madeleine MOON (United Kingdom)

 - Draft Special Report on Afghanistan: The Nexus of Local and Regional Security by Wolfgang HELLMICH (Germany)